-Grant Application Procedures and Policies
+Grant Application Guidelines

-Principal investigators who hold appointments/positions in accredited hospitals and clinics, healthcare institutions, academic medical centers, professional associations, member societies and other not‐for‐profit entities in the U.S. are welcome to apply.
+Principal investigators (PI) who hold appointments/positions in accredited hospitals and clinics, healthcare institutions, academic medical centers, professional associations, member societies and other not‐for‐profit entities in the U.S. are welcome to apply.

-Letters of Intent to Submit Proposal
+Letters of Intent (LOI) Guidelines

-- A description of the research
+- The title of the project.

-Read the full JTSSF Grant Application Procedures and Policies including background, eligibility, and application instructions.
 If you have any questions not answered elsewhere, please consult our Frequently Asked Questions or email them to the Dr. Jeffrey Thomas Stroke Shield Foundation.